trac-dep-tests/project-based/README.md

 # Read Me

-A test repo to mirror the way that Trac works using Labels in GitHub with GitHub Actions
+A test repo to mirror the way that Trac works using Projects in GitHub with GitHub Actions

 ## Issue Templates